DIG THIS

 YELLOW / MUSHY

 Yellowing or mushy leaves is definite sign of overwatering.
-A ZZ Plant that has been overwatered can lead to root rot.
+A ZZ plant that has been overwatered can lead to root rot.

 Remove affected leaves.
 Dry out soil completely (1-5 days).
 Adjust your watering schedule for this plant.